Tracing 3D Anatomy in 2D Strokes: A Multi-Stage Projection Driven Approach to Cervical Spine Fracture Identification: Methodology

 \subsubsection{Multi-label Mask Generation}

-Since vertebra segmentation in this study is performed from coronal and sagittal projection images of the cervical spine VOI, anatomical overlap between neighboring vertebrae is frequently observed in these orthogonal views.
-Due to cervical curvature and non-linear neck alignment in most patients, distinct vertebral structures may project onto the same spatial location in 2D, causing a single pixel in the projection image to correspond to multiple vertebrae.
-Further details have been provided in Supplementary Section \ref{sec:S4_1}.
+As segmentation is performed on coronal and sagittal projections of the cervical spine VOI, anatomical overlap between neighboring vertebrae is frequently observed in these orthogonal views.
+Owing to cervical curvature and non-linear neck alignment, distinct vertebral structures may project onto the same spatial location in 2D, so a single pixel in the projection can correspond to more than one vertebra.
+A clear instance is the overlap of C1 and C2 at the dens in both the coronal and sagittal views.
+The degree of this inter-vertebral overlap can be quantified by the distribution of vertebral labels per voxel across the projected ground-truth masks, which differed between the two views in line with the greater overlap visible in the coronal projection.
+In the coronal projection, 37.72\% of voxels carried a single vertebral label, 12.69\% carried two, and 0.33\% carried three, with a negligible 0.02\% carrying four and the remaining 49.24\% being background.
+In the sagittal projection, where overlap was less pronounced, 32.17\% of voxels carried a single label and 5.20\% carried two, with no voxels carrying three or more and 62.63\% being background.
+Additional justification for this overlap is provided in Supplementary Section S4.1.

-As a result, conventional multi-class segmentation, which enforces exclusive pixel-to-class assignment, is not suitable for this task.
-To address this limitation, we adopt a multi-label segmentation strategy, allowing individual pixels in projection space to belong to multiple vertebral classes simultaneously.
-Multi-label masks are constructed by filtering the cervical vertebrae (C1--C7) from the provided 3D ground-truth segmentation and projecting each vertebra independently along the corresponding viewing axis.
-The resulting binary masks are then stacked into separate channels to form the final multi-label supervision.
+Because a non-trivial fraction of voxels belong to more than one vertebra, conventional multi-class segmentation, which enforces an exclusive pixel-to-class assignment, is unsuitable for this task.
+We instead adopt a multi-label strategy in which a pixel in projection space may belong to several vertebral classes simultaneously.
+Multi-label masks are constructed by filtering the cervical vertebrae (C1--C7) from the provided 3D ground-truth segmentation, projecting each 3D vertebra mask independently along the corresponding viewing axis, and stacking the resulting binary masks as separate channels to form the multi-label supervision.
+An example multi-label mask overlaid on the energy projection is shown in Figure~\ref{fig:multilabel_mask}.